winton/typectl/README.md

 ### How it works

-Control flows are similar to a "controller", or a place where dependent functions are called to create a final output.
-Try to keep complex logic out of control flows.
+Control flows are similar to a "controller", or a place where other functions are called (potentially to return something).
 Within your control flow:

 1. Wrap any function so it accepts the promise version of its arguments and returns a promise (`wrap`).
 2. Pick values from promise return values without awaiting resolution (`pick`).